Do I have to wear a face covering?

 Yes.
 Retail stores are open and operating at 60% capacity.
 Shoppers must wear a face covering and maintain social distance in stores.
 There are also lots of great options for online ordering or curbside pickup options.

 Yes, museums are open.
 Face coverings are required and indoor attractions have limited capacity.
 Guests must follow social distancing practices.
 We suggest viewing the museum's website, social media or giving them a call to make plans.

 Yes, there are several COVID-19 compliant events happening throughout the state each week.
 Browse the Visit Delaware event calendar for information on drive-in movies, socially distanced concerts and more.

 Can I take a walk outside?

 Yes.
 It's great to get outside and enjoy the fresh air with a walk along a trail or through a park.
-Delaware State Parks are open but all state park nature centers, bathrooms, campsites, cabins, etc. are closed at this time.
-Anyone visiting a park or wildlife area is required to wear a face mask, practice social distancing and encouraged to visit during non-peak hours.
+Delaware State Parks as well as private gardens, historic estates and local parks are open.
+Anyone visiting a park or wildlife area is required to wear a face covering, practice social distancing and encouraged to visit during non-peak hours.
 The number of individuals in parks and wildlife areas may be limited if attendance prevents social distancing.

 Yes, pools are open and operating at 60% capacity with increased disinfecting protocol.